Connect with a certified trainer for free

 When to see a doctor

-If you have pain in the back of your elbow associated with loss of the ability to straighten your elbow, consult with your doctor.
-A physical examination usually allows for a diagnosis of elbow impingement.
-Your doctor may also order an x-ray to help identify if bone spurs are present and an MRI to rule out other causes of your symptoms.
+If you have pain in the back of your elbow associated with losing the ability to straighten your elbow, consult your doctor.
+A physical examination usually may lead to a diagnosis of elbow impingement.
+Your doctor may also order an X-ray to help identify if bone spurs are present and an MRI to rule out other causes of your symptoms, especially in cases related to throwing injury or suspected olecranon impingement.

 Non-operative treatment